StephanHCB/go-mailer-service/README.md

   plus a subject and a body) and execute it, using the mailer service

-But here's the catch, we are pretending to live in some hypothetical enterprise that deploys its services as docker containers into seperate kubernetes installations
+But here's the catch, I am pretending to work in some hypothetical enterprise that deploys its services as docker containers into seperate kubernetes installations
 (dev, staging, production).